Pirussa/lei-22-s2-1da-g02/docs/SprintC/US004/US004_RegisterTheArrivalOfSnsUser.md

 * Typed data:
     * SNS number
-    * The choosen Vaccination Center
+    * Vaccination center where the receptionist is located
+    * Vaccination center where the user has the appointment

 **Output Data:**